 Luang Puu Dune once said that the cause of stress and suffering is the mind going out to its objects.
-When at least part of your mind is still, you can see the other parts going out, and then you can see the mischief they do.
+When at least part of your mind is still, though, you can see the other parts going out, and you can see the mischief they do.
 You can see the mess they make.
-And you get quicker and quicker noticing when there's an impulse to go out.
+You get quicker and quicker at noticing when there's an impulse to go out.
 You see why it goes out, what it's looking for, what prompts it.
-That way, you can keep cutting away, cutting away, cutting away the mind's unskillful habits, until ultimately there are no more skillful habits to cut away.
+That way, you can keep cutting away, cutting away, cutting way the mind's unskillful habits, until ultimately there are no more skillful habits left to cut.
 You've got them all.
-None of the dogs in town will never come back to make a mess in your yard ever again.
+None of the dogs in town will never come back to your yard ever again.